Measuring the growth of structure by matching dark matter haloes to galaxies with VIPERS and SDSS: Growth of structure

 The evolution of $\sigma_8$ is shown in Fig \ref{fig:fit} for alternative gravity models parametrized by the growth index $\gamma$.
 The mapping is defined using the growth equation $\sigma_8(z)$ (Eq. \ref{eq:growth}).
 Considering the growth history in the MultiDark cosmology $\sigma_8^{MD}(z)$ and an alternative model $\sigma'_8(z|\gamma)$ we determine the snapshot redshift $z_{MD}$ that satisfies $\sigma_8^{MD}(z_{MD}) = \sigma'_8(z|\gamma)$.

 In order to test models with high values of $\sigma_8$ we would need simulation outputs at scale factors $a>1$ ($z<0$).
-Since these are not available in MultiDark, we extrapolate the correlation function to emulate these outputs.
+Since these are not available in MultiDark, we linearly interpolate the correlation function to emulate these outputs.
 We also extrapolate to higher redshift which is required to test models with low $\sigma_8(z)$.

 We computed the joint likelihood defined by the $\chi^2$ in Eq. \ref{eq:chi2} of each correlation function measurement as a function of $\sigma_8$ and $\gamma$.
 All other cosmological parameters were implicitly held fixed at the fiducial values of the MultiDark simulation.
 The likelihood surface is shown in Fig. \ref{fig:like}.
 Some regions of the parameter space require extrapolation of the model well beyond the simulation snapshots.
 The limits requiring extrapolation to $z<-0.3$ and $z>1.5$ are indicated by the dotted curves in the figure but they are not excluded from the likelihood analysis.
 The marginalised constraints are $\gamma=0.2^{+0.4}_{-0.3}$ and $\sigma_8=0.87\pm0.07$.
 By fixing the value of $\sigma_8$ today to the MultiDark value $\sigma_8 = 0.82$ we find the growth index $\gamma=0.6^{+0.3}_{-0.2}$.
 Considering the standard model with $\gamma=0.55$ gives $\sigma_8=0.85\pm0.04$.